Fintan-contents/coding-standards/en/java/java-style-guide.md

 bar
 ```

-If you want to use value of variable to text block and output it to stdout, you can use the `String.formatted` method to replace string.
+If you want to use value of variable to text block, you can use the `String.formatted` method to replace string.

 ```java
 String id = "xxx";